Dolores Delirio: Cero (1994-1997)

 Their first album, Cero, was released by Navaja Producciones in 1995 as a cassette only.
 The recording of the album's ten songs took place in El Techo Studios in Lima and, to save time and money, Vásquez did not record his drums live; they were sequenced with a drum machine.
 The album contains Vásquez's "A Cualquier Lugar" and Brenneisen's "Carmen", two songs now considered classics for the band.
 Many people believe that Cero is the best Peruvian rock album of the 1990s, a mixture of post-punk and rock en español.
 The compact disc version was released in 1996.

 Dolores Delirio (1997-1998)

 In 1997 they released their self-titled second album Dolores Delirio, better known to fans as "Bajo un envenenado cielo plateado" due to the cover picture.
 Executive producer Mathin Chan felt that in order to capture the band in a more natural environment, the album needed to be recorded live, with some minor overdubbing done later in the studio.
 The album contains five live versions of songs that were in the first album and nine new songs.

 A year later founding member guitarist Jeffrey Parra was killed in a car accident.
-The band continued with Juan Carlos Anchante as the new guitarist.
+The band continued with Luciano Agüero, and then Juan Carlos Anchante as the new guitarist.